 - 1. Complete the Foster Home Monitoring Visit DCYF 10-416 for each monitoring visit following RCW 74.13.260. - 2.
 Conduct announced or unannounced visits.
-The LD worker should schedule the visit at a time when foster children are available to be interviewed in the home.
+LD workers must attempt to schedule visits at a time when foster children are available to be interviewed in the home.